TESS photometry of the nova eruption in V606 Vul: asymmetric photosphere and multiple ejections?: Results

 We used the \textsc{VaST} interactive lightcurve plotting tool to manually exclude the episodes of flaring activity and times of rapid magnitude variations and subtract a piecewise linear function (plotted as a series of green lines in Figure~\ref{fig:tess}) that approximates long-term variations from the {\em TESS} lightcurve of \nova{}.
 The power spectrum \citep{1975Ap&SS..36..137D,2018ApJS..236...16V} constructed over this {\it detrended} lightcurve is presented in Figure~\ref{fig:phasedlightcurve}.
 We also plot the spectral window \citep[see][]{1975Ap&SS..36..137D,1982ApJ...263..835S,2018ApJS..236...16V,2022ApJ...927..214G}.
 The spectral window peak is normalized to the power spectrum peak for display purposes.
 The power spectrum is in units of squared amplitude (half of the peak-to-peak amplitude), consistent with the definition used by \cite{2014MNRAS.445..437M}.
 The power spectrum of the detrended lightcurve has a clear peak corresponding to the following light elements:

 We conservatively estimate the uncertainty of the period, $P$, from the duration of the lightcurve, $JD_{\rm range}$ as discussed in the Appendix of \cite{2022ApJ...934..142S}:

 The total duration of the detrended lightcurve used for period search is 21\,d (less than the full duration of Sector~41) as it excludes the series of mini-flares starting around $t_0 + 31$\,d as well as the first 0.5\,d of the {\em TESS} lightcurve that are not well approximated by a linear function.
 Only the sections of the lightcurve for which the trend-fitting lines are displayed in Figure~\ref{fig:tess} were used to derive the period.
+We repeated the analysis using the full Sector~41 lightcurve (not only the times where the periodic modulation is visible) smoothed using the Savitzky-Golay filter with outlier point clipping at $3\sigma$ level.
+This approach has minimal human input (apart from selecting the filtering parameters) and results in a noisier lightcurve, yet the periodic modulation is still detected.
+This confirms that the detection of the periodic modulation does not depend on the choice of the detrending algorithm and time intervals.
+The details of this alternative analysis are available online\footref{fn:myfootnote}.

 The periodicity presented in Figure~\ref{fig:phasedlightcurve} is highly significant with the probability of chance occurrence of $\ll 10^{-5}$ estimated from bootstrapping (lightcurve shuffling; see \S~7.4.2.3 of \citealt{2018ApJS..236...16V}).
 We checked that this period is also found with the Lomb-Scargle periodogram \citep[analytically computed false alarm probability $\ll 10^{-5}$;][]{1976Ap&SS..39..447L,1982ApJ...263..835S,2018ApJS..236...16V}, the \cite{1965ApJS...11..216L} string-length method (agnostic to the shape of the phased lightcurve) and the \cite{1996ApJ...460L.107S} method based on the analysis of variance statistic fitting of periodic complex orthogonal polynomials (using 4 harmonics expansion to account for the possible non-sine-wave-like shape of the phased lightcurve).